The Luxury Gap

-The Luxury Gap is the second studio album by English synth-pop band Heaven 17, released on 25 April 1983 by Virgin Records.
+The Luxury Gap is the second studio album by the English synth-pop band Heaven 17, released on 25 April 1983 by Virgin Records.
 It is the band's best-selling studio album, peaking at number 4 on the UK Albums Chart – eventually becoming the 17th best-selling album of the year – and being certified platinum (300,000 copies sold) by the BPI in 1984.

-In contrast to Heaven 17's debut studio album Penthouse and Pavement (1981), the singles from The Luxury Gap charted strongly, particularly "Temptation", which reached number 2 in the UK Singles Chart and was the 34th biggest selling single of 1983.
-Other hits included "Come Live with Me" (UK number 5) and "Crushed by the Wheels of Industry" (UK number 17).
+In contrast to Heaven 17's debut studio album Penthouse and Pavement (1981), the singles from The Luxury Gap charted strongly, particularly "Temptation", which reached No. 2 on the UK singles chart and was the 34th biggest selling single of 1983.
+Other hits included "Come Live with Me" (UK No. 5) and "Crushed by the Wheels of Industry" (UK No. 17).

 Recording

-The Luxury Gap was recorded at AIR Studios in Oxford Street, London with co-producer Greg Walsh.
+The Luxury Gap was recorded at AIR Studios on Oxford Street in the West End of London with co-producer Greg Walsh.
 It was recorded under the working title Ashes and Diamonds.
 The band's ambition was to combine their love of soul music with electronic music.
 Soul music was a particularly strong influence on the vocal arrangements, most notably on the song "Temptation", which became a hit single.
 Virgin Records did not require the band to work on a budget, which allowed them to write in the studio and to use the studio as a musical tool, creating complex and detailed arrangements and have three songs orchestrated.

+Numerous synthesizers and electronics were utilized to create the album, among which include the Linn LM-1 and Roland TR-606 drum machines, the Roland TB-303 bass synthesizer, and the Roland Jupiter-8, Roland System-100M and Fairlight CMI synthesizers.

+Critical reception

+In a retrospective review, AllMusic critic Dan LeRoy called The Luxury Gap "one of the seminal albums of the British new wave", highlighting its "undreamed-of range" and music, which "showed just how warm electro-pop's usually chilly grooves could be".